diogoaurelio/schedoscopeWiki/File-System-Transformations.md

       CopyFrom(s"/hdp/stage/productfeed_${year.v.get}${month.v.get}${day.v.get}.csv", this)
     ))

-Note that the file is only copied if it does not already exist, and that the path is parameterized using the view parameters `year`, `month`, `day`.
+Note that the file is only copied if it does not already exist, and that the path has been parameterized using the view parameters `year`, `month`, `day`.

+An example of copying view data from the classpath (taken from the tutorial):

+    transformVia(() => CopyFrom("classpath://osm-data/node_tags.txt", this))

 # Packaging and Deployment